theironcook/Kojak/README.md

 <br>
 I have also added an <a href="https://github.com/theironcook/Kojak/wiki/Using-Kojak-to-Profile-the-Backbone-MVC-App">example of how to profile the Backbone MVC todo application</a>.

+I spent a few hours with the Ember Todo MVC example but could not get it working with Kojak.
+Ember looks like a pretty cool framework
+(I've spent a total of 3 hours with it) but it appears to be a bit too clever for Kojak to follow.
+With Ember, many functions do not exist under the prototype until the prototype's function is actually invoked.

 Other examples might follow.